istio/istio.io/_docs/setup/consul/install.md

 found in the
 [here](https://raw.githubusercontent.com/istio/istio/master/tools/deb/istio-iptables.sh).

-> Note: This script must be executed before starting the application or
+> This script must be executed before starting the application or
 > the sidecar process.